The Biggest Summer Movie Flops Of All Time, From ‘The 13th Warrior’ To ‘Stealth’

 From May to August every year, Hollywood studios take their shot like degenerate Vegas gamblers and go all-in on whatever blockbuster they’re betting on to pay everyone’s salaries for the next twelve months.
 Sometimes, this works out, the movie is a massive hit, sequels are commissioned for the next twenty summers and everyone wins.
-But sometimes, the movie completely bombs, jobs are lost, careers are ruined, and a 300 pound slab of muscle named Tiny breaks your legs in an alley.
+But sometimes, the movie completely bombs at the box office and things get weird – Jobs are lost, careers are ruined, and a 300 pound slab of muscle named Tiny breaks your legs in an alley.

 It is these wretched summer movie disasters that we are here to celebrate today.
 Or at least make fun of.
 Same thing.

 The following movies were all chosen based on a complex formula involving box-office results, money lost, film quality, whatever I feel like making fun of and eleven different secret herbs and spices.
 The result is this sad list, the worst of the worst, the nine biggest summer movie flops ever.